Massage Gun Specs Decoded: The Ultimate Guide to Stall Force, Amplitude, and RPM

 Amplitude is the most underrated spec in the entire industry.

 It measures how far the massage head travels with each stroke — typically between 10mm and 16mm.
-Think of it like the difference between a gentle tap and a deep, knuckle-deep thumb press from a professional massage therapist.
+Think of it like the difference between a gentle tap and a deep, knuckle-deep thumb press .

 The Amplitude Breakdown